Avalara Integration in Zoho Invoice is an alternative to manually determining and associating sales tax rates to your transactions.

-- Avalara integration is only available for organisations in the U.S and Canada editions of Zoho Invoice.
+- Avalara integration is only available for organizations in the U.S and Canada editions of Zoho Invoice.

-- Make sure you’ve enabled accrual tax basis from under Settings - Organisation profile.
+- Make sure you’ve enabled accrual tax basis from under Settings - Organization profile.
 Avalara cannot be enabled if you’ve selected the cash option under tax basis.

 - Make sure you have an account in Avalara.
-You can create tax codes for your organisation there and use these later in Zoho Invoice.
+You can create tax codes for your organization there and use these later in Zoho Invoice.

 Insight: You will need the credentials provided there (such as Account number, License key and Company code) to set up the integration here.
 If no company code is provided, the default company in Avalara will be integrated with Zoho Invoice.